HIPAA Compliant App Builder: The Complete Guide for Healthcare Teams

 And because the last mile is where teams usually trip, Specode’s team helps you publish and launch in a way that supports a fully HIPAA-compliant production posture—permissions, environments, PHI boundaries, and the operational checklist that keeps you safe after release.

-If you want to see what a security-first build feels like in practice, sign up for a free trial and start mapping your roles, PHI boundaries, and core workflows inside Specode—our HIPAA compliant app builder.
-You’ll get a hands-on sense of how quickly you can move without turning compliance into a cleanup project later.
+If you want to see what a security-first build feels like in practice, get started with Specode and start mapping your roles, PHI boundaries, and core workflows inside Specode—our HIPAA compliant app builder.
+You'll get a hands-on sense of how quickly you can move without turning compliance into a cleanup project later.

 Frequently asked questions